near/docs/docs/community/faq.md

 # Product

 ### What products are currently available on NEAR?
-Products include the NEAR-wallet, NEAR-shell, block explorer, IDE, and the actual blockchain (available on TestNet).
+Products include the NEAR-wallet, NEAR-shell, block explorer, and the actual blockchain (available on TestNet).
 To learn more, please head over to our documentation.

 ### When MainNet?
 We are going to release a public roadmap at the beginning of April.
 Please join our community channels and sign up to our newsletter to receive the latest information.